Ekbatan: Phases

 Ekbatan has 15,500 units on an area of 2,208,570 square meters.
 It has three separate sets of buildings called phases (fāz), and each phase has independent buildings categorized as a block.
 The architecture in the first and third phases are similar, and are very different from Phase 2.
 Each block of Phase 1 (and of Phase 3) has three major steps.
 When looked at from the sides, there are five floors in first step, nine in second and twelve in the third one.
 At Phase 2, blocks are designed like huge twelve-story box-shaped parts that are put together in an angle.
 Another difference between Phase 1 (or Phase 3) and Phase 2 is the interior layout of the apartments.
 At Phase 1 (and Phase 3), apartments are single-floored.
 However, at Phase 2, they are built mostly in double floors (duplex) with hall, and the kitchen in the first floor and rooms placed in the upper (second) floor.
 At all of these phases you could find one-, two-, three- or four-roomed apartments that begin from about 50 m2 to 240 m2.

 There are frequent green fields between the buildings in Ekbatan.
 The landscape is designed in a way to combine nature and modern living together; a concept that, due to environmental concerns, is being explored more in architectural practices.

 There are several different level schools in all three phases of Ekbatan.
 The town also has a variety of shopping places, such as the Mega Mall located at Phase 2, which have developed within the recent years.

 Transportation

 The town is served by Ekbatan (Shahrak-e Ekbatan) and Ekbatan (Eram-e Sabz) stations of the Tehran Metro system.

 The main boulevard in Phase 2 is named after IRNA reporter Mahmoud Saremi, a terrorism-victim killed by Taliban while working in Mazar-i-Sharif.

 Culture

 On the last Wednesday eve of the Iranian year, before Nowruz, Ekbatan is the host of one of the biggest Charshanbe Suri festivals in Tehran.

 Ekbatan is also famous for its graffiti artworks, and is the place-of-origin of artists such as A1one and Oham.

 Ekbatan is known to have a vibrant underground music scene and several independent musicians started their artistic activities in Ekbatan; the rock band 127, and the rapper Rez are some prominent examples.
+In March 2023 the 'Ekbatan girls' hit national headlines with their dance video protesting the Iranian government's stance on women's rights, for which they were detained.